I recently quit my Podcast so that I could have more time for my writing.

 However, there’s a “goldilocks zone of pressure.”

-While a little pressure can be great for productivity, a lot of pressure is often a recipe for disaster.
+While a little pressure can be great for productivity, a lot of pressure is often a recipe for disaster, for instance, when it comes to our creativity.

 The Devastating Impact of Too Much Pressure